SEO Tuning: Why It Works and How to Do It [+Case Studies]

 Header tags (H1-H2).
 Which header tags are in use and what are the strategically valuable keywords included in them?

 Internal links.
-Do you have sufficient internal links to other pages on your website and are they relevant?
+Do you have sufficient internal links to other relevant pages on your website and are they relevant?

 Note that SEO tuning isn't about creating new pages, nor is it about completely overhauling existing pages.
 Instead, it's about taking solid, reliable pages on your website and fixing the little issues that might be holding them back.